Pamela Rosenkranz b. 1979

 Biography

-She has been a consistent presence at further biennals amongst others Liverpool, Marrakesh, Taipei, Lyon, Sharjah, Belgrade and institutional solo and group exhibitions over the past decade including at the Kunsthaus Bregenz, Kunsthalle Basel, Fondazione Prada, Milan, Tai Kwun Contemporary, Hongkong, Louisiana, Humlebaek, Okayama Art Summit, Centre Georges Pompidou, Paris, Garage Museum of Contemporary Art, Moscow and Witte de With, Rotterdam.
+She has been a consistent presence at further biennals amongst others Venice, Liverpool, Marrakesh, Taipei, Lyon, Sharjah, Belgrade and institutional solo and group exhibitions over the past decade including at the Kunsthaus Bregenz, Kunsthalle Basel, Fondazione Prada, Milan, Tai Kwun Contemporary, Hongkong, Louisiana, Humlebaek, Okayama Art Summit, Centre Georges Pompidou, Paris, Garage Museum of Contemporary Art, Moscow and Witte de With, Rotterdam.
 Her work forms part of leading institutional permanent collections internationally.

 News